How to Start an LLC in Ohio (2025 Guide)

 Step 2: Choose a Statutory Agent in Ohio

-What is a statutory agent?
 A statutory agent is an individual or business entity responsible for receiving important tax forms, legal documents, notice of lawsuits, and official government correspondence on behalf of your business.
-Think of your statutory agent as your business's point of contact with the state.
+You can think of your statutory agent as your business’s primary point of contact with the state.

 Step 3: File Your Ohio LLC Articles of Organization